 First of all, we frequently check the outcomes of the SciSkill and Potential algorithms with lists of players that are widely accepted in the football industry.

-For the SciSkill Index we mostly use scouting shortlists of football clubs for this comparison.
+For the SciSkill Index, we mostly use scouting shortlists of football clubs for this comparison.
 Some scouts at football clubs keep lists with the "Top X players" per position per region.
 We use these lists to review their overlap with the outcomes of the SciSkill Index (after filtering on the corresponding positions and regions).
-Because the SciSkill metric is designed to "provide an indication of a player's skill level", this exercise provides us with insights in how effective the metric still is in doing so.
+Because the SciSkill metric is designed to "provide an indication of a player's skill level", this exercise provides us with insights into how effective the metric still is in doing so.

 The Potential metric strongly relates to the SciSkill metric, as it indicates a player's estimated peak SciSkill.
 The Potential metric is also validated with player lists from scouts at football clubs, but then with lists that contain the most promising youngsters (per position per region) according to the scout.

 Obviously, our clients are an important source of input for improvements to our metrics.
 We continuously gather feedback on the usability of our platform, as well as on the effectiveness of our metrics.
-Once we spot patterns in the feedbackon our metrics that we gather from different clients, we usually start researching the cause of the feedback and defining improvements.
+Once we spot patterns in the feedback on our metrics that we gather from different clients, we usually start researching the cause of the feedback and defining improvements.

 The effectiveness of the Potential metric is monitored by looking at the SciSkill history and historical Potential predictions of (older or retired) players.
-At any point in time, the accuracy of player's Potential prediction relies on the number of matches that the player has played.
+At any point in time, the accuracy of the player's Potential prediction relies on the number of matches that the player has played.
 The more matches a player has played, the more accurate our estimation of a player's peak SciSkill becomes.
 This accuracy is also reflected in the visualisation of a player's SciSkill development (part of the summer 2020 release).